 - While the onions are cooking, thinly slice the potatoes.

 - To prepare the sauce, melt butter in a large saucepan.
 Whisk in the flour until a thick paste begins to form.
-Slowly stream in the milk, whisk continuously until the milk is combined and mixture begins to thicken.
+Slowly stream in the milk and heavy cream, whisk continuously until the milk is combined and mixture begins to thicken.
 Stir in cream cheese and garlic.
 Stir until smooth.
 Season mixture with salt and pepper.

 - Layer 1/3 of the potatoes in your dish, top with onions and 1/3 of the sauce.
 Repeat layers ending with the sauce.

 - Bake potatoes for 45 minutes or until bubbly and increase the oven temperature to 425 and bake an 10-15 minutes or until sauce is golden and potatoes are tender when pricked.